The Town Houses

 They sit directly on the pavement and earlier were on the side of the road itself; as the 1904 photograph shows.
 They lack back gardens and have miniscule plots of land.
 Unusual?
 So what is their history?

 The Listed Building description describes them as 18th Century.
-However, as one gazes at these cottages it is clear that they are older than 18th Century as suggested.
-They ooze visible age.
+However, as one gazes at these cottages they appear to be older than 18th Century as suggested.
+They visibly ooze age.

 Sadly, there are few parishioners left who remember them being called the Town Houses or sometimes the Workhouse.
 In the Women’s Institute Scrap Book created in 1958 it said as a caption to a photograph “The row of thatched cottages by the Church, which are sometimes referred to as ‘The Almshouses’.
 This seems to be quite erroneous.
 No trust or bequest of any kind can be traced.
 It is believed that they were built by Lord Hardwicke for his workers and let at 1s 6d a week.”.
 Memories had already faded, although it is true that there is no record of any almshouse, parish workhouse or general poor house in Steeple Morden.